Fault Tolerance for Service Function Chains: Background

-Stateful middleboxes keep dynamic state for packets that they process \cite{flow-associated, hilti}.
-For instance, a stateful firewall filters packets based on statistics that it collects for network flows \cite{conn-netfliter}, and a NAT translates network addresses using a flow table that it dynamically generates for network flows \cite{rfc3022,rfc2993}.
+Stateful middleboxes keep dynamic state for packets that they process~\cite{flow-associated, hilti}.
+For instance, a stateful firewall filters packets based on statistics that it collects for network flows~\cite{conn-netfliter}, and a network address translator (NAT) maps internal and external addresses using a flow table~\cite{rfc3022,rfc2993}.

-The middlebox state can be \emph{partitionable} or \emph{shared} \cite{rfc2979,conn-netfliter,OpenNF,pico-replication}.
-Partitionable state variables describe the state of a single traffic flow (e.g., MTU size and timeouts in stateful firewalls \cite{conn-netfliter,rfc2979}) and are only accessed by a single middlebox thread. \textbf{Shared state variables} are for a collection of flows, and multiple middlebox threads query and update them (e.g., port-counts in an IDS, and available address-pools in a NAT).
+Middlebox state can be \emph{partitionable} or \emph{shared}~\cite{rfc2979,conn-netfliter,OpenNF,pico-replication}.
+Partitionable state variables describe the state of a single traffic flow (e.g., MTU size and timeouts in stateful firewalls~\cite{conn-netfliter,rfc2979}) and are only accessed by a single middlebox thread.
+Shared state variables are for a collection of flows, and multiple middlebox threads query and update them (e.g., port-counts in an intrusion detection system).